azure-deprecation/gists/unpublished/notes.md

 ---

-A migration guide is available in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-upgrade-previous-version).
+A migration guide is available in the [documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/migrate-java-v4-sdk?tabs=java-v4-async).

-> Transition to version 3 of the [Cognitive Search sentiment analysis and entity recognition skills](https://aka.ms/azs-deprecated-skills) **before 31 August 2024.
-After 31 August 2024, the older versions of sentiment analysis and entity recognition skills will no longer be supported, and any invocation of these skills will result in errors.**  When adding sentiment analysis or entity recognition skills, please use the latest version.
+> Because version 3 of the Azure Cosmos DB .NET SDK includes updated features and improved performance, **we’ll retire version 2.x of this SDK on 31 August 2024**.
+As a result, you’ll need to update your SDK to version 3 by that date.  \r\n> \r\n> Version 3 includes:  \r\n> \r\n> - Improved performance through stream API support. \r\n> - Built-in support for change feed processor library and bulk operations. \r\n> - Mockable APIs for easier unit testing.